-- MaxFALL Maximum Frame Average Light Level; this is the largest average pixel light value of any video frame in the program - MaxCLL Maximum Content Light Level: this is the largest individual pixel light value of any video frame in the program
+- MaxFALL Maximum Frame Average Light Level; this is the largest average pixel light value of any video frame in the program - MaxCLL Maximum Content Light Level: this is the largest individual pixel light value of any video frame in the program capabilities of the display device.

-Static metadata may be used by displays to control color volume transform of the received program to better reproduce the creative intent as shown on the mastering display, given the capabilities of the display device.
 However, the use of MaxFALL and MaxCLL static metadata have limitations for use with Live broadcasts since it is difficult to determine a program's maximum pixel light values during a Live production.
 According to the UHD Alliance, today's mastering practices may generate outlier values unintentionally, causing the content's associated MaxCLL value to be higher than expected.
 As a response to that, some content providers use statistical analysis to calculate a MaxCLL value that is more representative of the statistically significant brightest pixels contained in the image sequence.
 The Ultra HD Forum further suggests that such statistical methodology may also apply to MaxFALL.